The Eighth Doctor is mumbling, panicking, and he's lost his mind and his memory... again.

 - I'm a Humanitarian

-- I Don't Like the Sound of That Place: It's a wonder nobody overruled naming the new state Malebolgia for being a PR nightmare.
+- I Don't Like the Sound of That Place: It's a wonder nobody overruled naming the new state Malebolgia even if only for being a PR nightmare.

 - Insult Backfire: The Brig tells Dashwood that he'd thought he'd seen the worst humanity has to offer, but Dashwood is the lowest of the low.
 Dashwood replies "Why, thank you!"